 5) Spelling and grammar checks are great – but don’t rely on them

 While spelling and grammar checking software can be great to help you spot mistakes quickly – they aren’t always ideal.
 Often such checks can overlook the context of your sentences or even automatically change a word to something incorrect.

-Are your lists, names, numbers and dates all formatted in the same way throughout?
+Check that your lists, names, numbers and dates all formatted in the same way throughout.

 Do a separate check of your references to ensure accuracy, consistency and always double check that you have used the correct style.
 Remember to check any cross referencing within your text as editing might have shifted text by a page!

-Proofing and editing are important processes so make sure you build adequate time into your schedule to ensure you can do a good job.
+Proofing is important so make sure you build adequate time into your schedule to ensure you can do a good job.